 Detection of coherent neutrino nucleus scattering, P. Krause, 3.7.

 After successful participation in the module the student can

 use the basic methods of literature retrieval, condense their knowlegde from scientific papers into a presentation and obtain presentation skills.

-They have learned about detectors and detection technics in the astro-particle physics.
+They have learned about detectors, detection technics, and analysis methods in astro-particle physics.